Applications for the 2024 (Clinical Year) opened on 8 May 2023 and closed on 8 June 2023.

 These clinical settings provide opportunities to explore additional areas of medicine and surgery, psychiatry, rehabilitation medicine, palliative care and more.

-There are four health networks in South Australia where you may undertake your intern year.
+There are eight training networks in South Australia where you may undertake your intern year.
 During this year you may request, or be required, to undertake one or more rotations in any of the locations within the networks.